-Aja Woodrow, U.S. Forest Service (USFS) Wildlife Biologist, has a clear goal: to document the abundance and distribution of wolverines in proximity to Interstate 90 around Snoqualmie Pass.
+Aja Woodrow, U.S. Forest Service (USFS) Wildlife Biologist, has a clear goal: to document the abundance and distribution of wolverines in proximity to Interstate 90 around Snoqualmie Pass—as part of an ongoing, collaborative effort between USFS and Washington State Department of Transportation (WSDOT).
 However, acquiring these results is not such an easy task, as his species of interest is ever so elusive in the Pacific Northwest.
 Even the most seasoned PNW hiker, climber, skier, or mountaineer could consider themselves lucky to so much as stumble upon the tracks of this charming creature.
 With that in mind, having the opportunity to interview Woodrow on his work with wolverines was especially exciting.

 As in a similar case for many other Washington species, wolverine habitat is currently divided between north and south in the Cascades by Interstate 90.
 Recent studies have shown that wolverines are occupying and utilizing the North Cascades, but not a very significant portion of suitable habitat south of the interstate.
 This disconnect for wildlife is one of the central issues that the construction of wildlife crossings on I-90 aims to address, by providing a habitat pathway between populations and individuals on either side of the highway.